jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 ### 13F On grant of warrant, Judge to appoint barrister or solicitor and medical practitioner
 (1) On granting a detention warrant under section 13E, a District Court Judge shall appoint, or arrange for the appointment of, a barrister or solicitor and a medical practitioner to report to the court on the matters referred to in subsections (2) and (3).
-(2) The function of the barrister or solicitor appointed under this section shall be to satisfy himself or herself— and to report to the Judge if the barrister or solicitor is not so satisfied in any particular respect.
+(2) The function of the barrister or solicitor appointed under this section shall be to satisfy himself or herself—and to report to the Judge if the barrister or solicitor is not so satisfied in any particular respect.
   (a) that the detention is being conducted in accordance with the provisions of this Act, the terms of the detention warrant, and any directions given by the Judge; and
   (b) that the detained person is aware of his or her rights in relation to the detention, and that the exercise of any of those rights by that person is not being interfered with unreasonably,—
-(3) The function of the medical practitioner appointed under this section shall be to satisfy himself or herself— and to report to the Judge if the medical practitioner is not so satisfied in any particular respect.
+(3) The function of the medical practitioner appointed under this section shall be to satisfy himself or herself—and to report to the Judge if the medical practitioner is not so satisfied in any particular respect.
   (a) that the detained person is being accommodated, fed, and generally cared for in a reasonable and proper manner; and (b) that the detained person is being offered all such medical care (if any) as may seem to the medical practitioner to be necessary or desirable in the interests of that person,—
 (4) Notwithstanding anything in subsection (2) or subsection (3), where—